 - Take pictures of all items left after discarding the trash.

-- Please make a list of the items, with detailed descriptions, noting their condition.
+- When doing any rental property including rental house cleaning, please make a list of the items, with detailed descriptions noting their condition.
 When doing this, do not open locked properties.

 Storing the items: